 A Matter of Trust: What Are (and What Are Not) Trust Funds

 So, IOLTA/IOLA accounts represent one class of trust funds.
 These are the short-term, short (small) money payments that law firms take in advance of performing work.
-The reason why attorneys need to segregate these funds in separate accounts is because the lawyer has not yet earned the money, because she hasn’t yet performed the work.
+The reason why attorneys need to segregate these funds in separate accounts is that the lawyer has not yet earned the money, because she hasn’t yet performed the work.
 The thrust of trust account regulation is that lawyers have to do the work before they can be paid.
 Advanced payments (made before any work is done, in the first instance) are commonly referred to as retainers.
 The law firm can only remove money from its IOLTA/IOLA account for deposit in its business operating account when that money has been earned — but, should then transfer the funds immediately.
 For example, if your retainer is for $1000, and you’ve done one hour of work at $200/hour, it is then appropriate to remove those funds from your trust account, and deposit them into your operating account, leaving the retainer balance at $800, to be drawn down as work continues, until the remainder of the retainer is exhausted, or refunded.
 Once the initial retainer is exhausted (or drawn down to an agreed upon amount), you may ask for another retainer payment.

 There are times, however, when law firms will receive significant sums of money, which they would potentially retain for longer periods of time.
 Those are still trust funds; they’re just not IOLTA/IOLA funds, because the sum of money or the length of time for which the money is held generates a significant-enough amount of interest to be tracked and returned to the client.
 (And, before you ask: no, there is no bright line monetary amount or hold time outlined in the ethics rules.
 You’re required to use your (reasonable) judgment.)
 In this case, the funds get deposited into a separate (not part of a pooled) interest-bearing account, for the benefit of the single client, with interest being paid back to the client, rather than into the IOLTA/IOLA fund.